 Not everyone can own or borrow burro, so this run allows anyone to compete.
 Run, hike, crawl, with or without a burro.
-This event offers an introductory experience and we hope it is the first of many new pack burro races in California.
+This event offers an introductory experience and we hope it is just one of many new pack burro races in California.

-There are 2 distances, a Trail Marathon distance and an Introductory 10 mile distance.
+There are 3 distances, a 26.2 mile trail marathon, a 17.5 mile, and an Introductory 10 mile distance.
 Distances are approximate, as it is the terrain that really matters.
-Both are open to burro/runner teams, or runners without burros competing in separate categories on the same course (there is a slightly staggered start).
+All are open to burro/runner teams, or runners without burros competing in separate categories on the same course.
+There is a slightly staggered start with burros starting first.

-There are 2 course segments, a 10 mile loop and a 16 mile loop.
-The short distance runs only the first loop, the marathon distance runs both.
+There are 2 course segments, a 10 mile loop and a 17.5 mile loop (see photos above for maps or use the Garmin links that follow).
+The short distances run only the one loop, the marathon distance runs both.

 10 Mile Short Canyon Loop Description